-COVID-19 was a wake-up call for organizations that suddenly needed a fast and effective way to reach their unexpectedly dispersed workforces with vital information.
-That’s why the best intranet platforms in 2021 must address this shortcoming by strengthening their overall internal communication capabilities.
+Covid-19 has been a wake-up call for organizations suddenly in need of a fast and effective way to reach their indefinitely dispersed workforces with vital information.
+That’s why today's best intranet platforms are addressing this shortcoming by strengthening their overall internal communication capabilities.

-Under the extraordinary circumstances of 2020, traditional intranets revealed themselves as sorely lacking.
+Under the extraordinary circumstances brought on by the pandemic, traditional intranets revealed themselves to be sorely lacking.
 They couldn't effectively broadcast the trusted, valid, up-to-date information that employees need in order to remain safe, secure, and productive.
+Traditionally, that wasn't what they were designed to do.

-1. The best intranet platforms in 2021 must have the ability to communicate instantly with all employees.
+1. Today's best intranet platforms must have the ability to communicate instantly with all employees.

 The need for true company-wide communication, possible at a moment’s notice, is now a clear business requirement.
 In other words, the global pandemic made the need for a truly effective internal communication strategy more evident than ever before.

-In 2020, organizations dependent on traditional intranets to share company information found themselves behind the eight ball.
-They simply couldn't get necessary information to their people.
+Organizations that have remained dependent on traditional intranets to share company information have found themselves behind the eight ball.
+They simply aren't able to get critical information to their people.
 It was a bad time to finally realize that internal communication was business critical.

-By failing to prepare, you're preparing to fail.
+If you fail to prepare, prepare to fail.

 The logical solution for many companies comes in the form of new mobile communication tools.
 Ones that operate either within or alongside a corporate intranet, and are accessible on the personal devices of a remote workforce.